SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Remove Data
 -----------

-Remove data button remove all reference of this data into the application.
+WARNING! *Remove Data* will stop any data operations currently using the selected data sets.

-*WARNING!* Remove data will stop any jobs currently using the selected data.
+*Remove Data* removes all reference to selected data from the application.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ